Collimated beam: Lenses and mirrors

-Display system in flight simulators that uses collimated light

-This principle is used in full flight simulators (FFS), that have specially designed systems for displaying imagery of the Out-The-Window (OTW) scene to the pilots in the replica aircraft cockpit.

-In aircraft where two pilots are seated side by side, if the OTW imagery were projected in front of the pilots on a screen, one pilot would see the correct view but the other would see a view where some objects in the scene would be at incorrect angles.

-To avoid this, collimated optics are used in the simulator visual display system so that the OTW scene is seen by both pilots at a distant focus rather than at the focal distance of a projection screen.
-This is achieved through an optical system that allows the imagery to be seen by the pilots in a mirror that has a vertical curvature, the curvature enabling the image to be seen at a distant focus by both pilots, who then see essentially the same OTW scene without any distortions.
-Since the light arriving at the eye point of both pilots is from different angles to the field of view of the pilots due to different projection systems arranged in a semi-circle above the pilots, the entire display system cannot be considered a collimated display, but a display system that uses collimated light.

 Collimation and decollimation

 "Collimation" refers to all the optical elements in an instrument being on their designed optical axis.
 It also refers to the process of adjusting an optical instrument so that all its elements are on that designed axis (in line and parallel).
 The unconditional aligning of binoculars is a 3-axis collimation, meaning both optical axis that provide stereoscopic vision are aligned parallel with the axis of the hinge used to select various interpupillary distance settings.
 With regards to a telescope, the term refers to the fact that the optical axis of each optical component should be centered and parallel, so that collimated light emerges from the eyepiece.
 Most amateur reflector telescopes need to be re-collimated every few years to maintain optimum performance.
 This can be done by simple visual methods such as looking down the optical assembly with no eyepiece to make sure the components are lined up, by using a Cheshire eyepiece, or with the assistance of a simple laser collimator or autocollimator.
 Collimation can also be tested using a shearing interferometer, which is often used to test laser collimation.

+Collimated optical systems are also widely used in flight simulation.
+Full-motion simulators often incorporate collimated displays to present out-the-window visual scenes that appear geometrically accurate from both pilot positions.

 "Decollimation" is any mechanism or process which causes a beam with the minimum possible ray divergence to diverge or converge from parallelism.
 Decollimation may be deliberate for systems reasons, or may be caused by many factors, such as refractive index inhomogeneities, occlusions, scattering, deflection, diffraction, reflection, and refraction.
 Decollimation must be accounted for to fully treat many systems such as radio, radar, sonar, and optical communications.